ignorer001/ignorer001.github.io/_pages/about.md

 If you are interested in my research and/or have questions, please feel free to drop me an email attached with your CV.
 (*Email: yinliu [AT] bjut [DOT] edu [DOT] cn*)
 - Nov 2024.
 Two papers accepted to TrustCom'24!
 Congratulations to all the authors!
 - Nov 2024.
-I start to serve as a "Young Mentor for International Development" at BJUT, although I'm not very young😊
+I start to serve as a "Youth Mentor of Student International Development" at BJUT, although I'm not very young anymore😊
 - April 2023.
 One article accepted to Computer Communications (CC)!
 - August 2022.
 One paper accepted to APSEC'22!
 - July 2022.
 One article accepted to Journal of Systems & Software (JSS)!